sdingcn/closure/README.md

              | .sl | .ss | .s+ | .s<
              | .i->s | .s->i
              | .id  // returns an int representation of the object's location; can be applied to any expr
+                    // an object's id is unique and never changes during the object's lifetime
              | .clone  // makes a shallow copy
              | .type  // returns a string representation of the object's type; can be applied to any expr
+                      // an object's type never changes during the object's lifetime
              | .getchar | .put

 <expr> := <integer-literal>